kubestellar/kubestellar/docs/content/direct/wec.md

 # Workload Execution Spaces

 This document will tell users what they need to know about these.
 What make a cluster suitable to be a WEC.
-How to register a WEC in an ITS.

 TODO: write this.